• Skip to primary navigation

 • Mix gently through with a flat knife or spatula until just combined.
 Don't overwork the dough or the scones will be hard rather than fluffy.

 • Tip the mixture onto a lightly floured surface and press gently into a circular shape.
 This dough is supposed to be quite sticky.
-If it is too sticky you can sprinkle with a small amount of extra flour.
+If it is too sticky sprinkle with a small amount of extra flour.

-• Don’t use a rolling pin to roll the dough, just press into shape with your hands.
+• Don't use a rolling pin to roll the dough, press into shape with your hands.

 • Using a scone cutter, cut circles from the dough.
 It is very important not to twist the cutter as you are cutting the scones.
 Twisting the cutter will cause the sides of the scones to tear, making the scones rise unevenly.
 Dip the edge of the pastry cutter into flour before cutting through to help keep the edges of the scone nice and straight.